Chinese Chicken Salad – A Vintage Recipe

 For the Salad

-• Green onions – White and green parts, sliced.
+• Green onions – Use both white and green parts for balanced flavor.

 How To Make Chinese Chicken Salad